mdShihabShorkarSuvo/newspaper-scraping-r/README.md

-# 📰 Newspaper Scraper Using R
+# 📰 Newspaper Scraping Using R

 This project scrapes news articles about **Bangladesh** from the online edition of an international newspaper using **R** and **RSelenium**.
 The goal is to collect a relevant corpus for **natural language processing (NLP)**, **sentiment analysis**, or **topic modeling** tasks.